Boxing broadcaster’s singing show packs a punch

 Al Bernstein headlined at Olympic Lounge prior to the Leonard-Hagler bout in ‘87.

 We joke about the many halls of fame in which Al Bernstein has been inducted.
-Southern Nevada Sports Hall of Fame, International Boxing Hall of Fame, and Jewish Sports Heritage Association Hall of Fame in New York are on the list.
+The Southern Nevada Sports Hall of Fame, International Boxing Hall of Fame and Jewish Sports Heritage Association Hall of Fame are on the list.

-If there were an Boxing Broadcaster-Singer of Standards Hall of Fame, Bernstein would be enshrined there, too.
+If there were a Boxing Broadcaster-Singer of Standards Hall of Fame, Bernstein would be enshrined there, too.

-But before we unveil that bust, Bernstein headlines performances at 8 p.m. and 9:30 p.m.
-Thursday at Tuscany’s Piazza lounge (no cover for this main event, sports fans).
-It’ll be touch mics and come out crooning, with a show serving as the undercard to Saturday’s Errol Spence Jr.-Terrance Crawford bout at T-Mobile Arena.
+But before we unveil that bust, Bernstein headlines performances at 8 and 9:30 p.m.
+Thursday at the Tuscany’s Piazza lounge (no cover for this main event, sports fans).
+It’ll be touch mics and come out crooning, with a show serving as the undercard to Saturday’s Errol Spence Jr.–Terence Crawford bout at T-Mobile Arena.

-Bernstein, who is calling the fight on Showtime, will throw combinations of such classics as “Georgia,” by Ray Charles, “Hello,” from Lionel Richie, and “Sweet Home Chicago,” which we first knew from the Blues Brothers.
-The broadcaster is originally from Chicago, where (we understand) he is a member of like 19 halls of fame.
+Bernstein, who is calling the fight on Showtime, will throw combinations of such classics as “Georgia” by Ray Charles, “Hello” from Lionel Richie and “Sweet Home Chicago,” which we first knew from the Blues Brothers.

 Bernstein’s backing band could be in the Vegas Lounge Hall of Fame.
 All are great players and well-known around town, with bandleader Kenny Davidsen on keys, comic/singer-songwriter Dennis Blair on piano, Rob Mader on sax and and David Ramirez on drums.
 Celena Sasso is guest vocalist.

-The boxing-broadcast great has long been passionate for singing.
-He has sat in during lounge show across the city throughout his career.
-He became well-known as a good singer who took the craft seriously.
+The boxing broadcast great has long been passionate for singing.
+Bernstein has sat in during lounge shows across the city throughout his career.
+He became well known as a good singer who took the craft seriously.

 The place was packed with stars of the day.
 I mean, Michael Landon was in this crowd.
-So was boxing champ Tommy Hearns, Rodney Dangerfield, then-Washington D.C.
-Mayor Marion Berry, boxing promoter Butch Lewis, NFL coaching and broadcast legend John Madden, and Victor French from the “Little House on the Prairie” ’70s TV show (insiders reported he there was with Landon, star of the show).
+So was boxing champ Thomas Hearns, Rodney Dangerfield, then-Washington, D.C., Mayor Marion Berry, boxing promoter Butch Lewis, NFL coaching and broadcast legend John Madden, and Victor French from the “Little House on the Prairie” ’70s TV show (insiders reported he was there with Landon, star of the show).

 “The Tuscany is my musical home away from home, and doing this show has been a warm and productive collaboration,” Bernstein says.
 “That’s something you hope for with any venue you work with.
 That kind of spirit is baked in at the Tuscany.”